apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 a supervisor for each supervisor spec in the metadata database.
 The supervisor then discovers running Kinesis indexing tasks and attempts to adopt them if they are compatible with the supervisor's configuration.
 If they are not compatible because they have a different ingestion spec or shard allocation, the tasks are killed and the supervisor creates a new set of tasks.
-In this way, the supervisors are persistent across Overlord restarts and failovers.
+In this way, the supervisors persist across Overlord restarts and failovers.

 The following example shows how to submit a supervisor spec for a stream with the name `KinesisStream`.
 In this example, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.